garden-io/garden/docs/other-plugins/container.md

 After your application has been built, you probably also want to deploy it.
-For this, check out our [guide on deploying to Kubernetes using `container` `Deploy` actions](../k8s-plugins/action-types/container.md), or the [`kubernetes`](../k8s-plugins/action-types/kubernetes.md) or [`helm`](../k8s-plugins/action-types/helm.md) Deploy actions for more advanced capabilities.
+For this, check out our [guide on deploying to Kubernetes using `container` `Deploy` actions](../k8s-plugins/action-types/container.md), or the [`kubernetes`](../k8s-plugins/action-types/kubernetes.md) or [`helm`](../k8s-plugins/action-types/helm.md) type of `Deploy` actions for more advanced capabilities.

 See the full spec of the `Deploy` action of `container` type in our [reference docs](../reference/action-types/Deploy/container.md).

 ## Running tests

-`container` Test actions run the command you specify in a one-off Kubernetes Pod, stream the logs and monitor for success or failure.
+`Test` actions of `container` type run the command you specify in a one-off Kubernetes Pod, stream the logs and monitor for success or failure.

 This is a great way to run tests in a standardized environment, especially integration tests, API tests or end-to-end tests (since Garden's ability to build, deploy and test in dependency order can easily be used to spin up the required components for a test suite before running it).

 Here is a configuration example for two different test suites: